novisci/gofl/README.md

 Domain specific language for defining subgroups
 -----------------------------------------------

-`filterDSL` is a simple DSL in `R` for defining subgroups of an analytic dataset.
+`gofl` is a simple DSL in `R` for defining subgroups of an analytic dataset.

 An example
 ==========